Guidance / School Counseling

-The GHS School Counselors Welcome You to the Guidance Homepage!
+The GHS School Counselors Welcome You to OUR Homepage!

 Seniors & Parents -The Greenwich Scholarship Association (GSA) application is now open for the Class of 2019.
 If you are applying for financial aid from your colleges, it is in your best interest to apply for the GSA.
 The GSA is an organization that facilitates awarding over $500,000 in scholarships every year to Greenwich seniors who demonstrate financial need.
 Go to www.greenwichscholarship.org to fill out the application.
 The deadline for submission on March 10, 2019 and late applications will not be accepted.

 Seniors are invited to participate in the Senior Options Program.
-Look for an email from Ms. Nedell and letter in the mail with details and deadlines.
+Look for an email from Ms. Nedell and letter in the mail with details.
+The deadline to register on the Senior Options website to participate is January 24th.

 The new URL for student and parent GHS Naviance accounts is https://student.naviance.